swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 ## Implications on adoption

-Entering or exiting adoption mode may affect behavior and is therefore a potentially source-breaking action.
+Entering or exiting adoption mode will affect behavior and is therefore a potentially source-breaking action.

 ## Future directions

 ### Producing source incompatible fix-its

-For some upcoming features, a source change which alters the semantics of the program is a more desirable approach to addressing an error that comes from enabling an upcoming feature.
+For some features, a source change that alters the semantics of the program is a more desirable approach to addressing an error that comes from enabling the feature.
 For example, programmers might want to replace cases of `any P` with `some P`.
 Adoption tooling could support the option to produce source incompatible fix-its in cases where the compiler can detect that a different behavior might be more beneficial.

-### Applications beyond migration
+### Applications beyond mechanical migration

 Adoption mode can be extrapolated to additive features, such as [typed `throws`][SE-0413] or [opaque parameter types][SE-0341], by providing